20 Oct LPN | Licensed Practical Nurse Programs

-There are no 100% online LPN programs.
-As seen above, this type of certification requires an extensive amount of clinical practice and over 600 hours of firsthand experience.
+There are no 100% online LPN programs as this type of certification requires an extensive amount of clinical practice and over 600 hours of firsthand experience.
 This means that you should be wary or completely disregard any school or institution that claims to offer full, 100% online LPN tracks.
 You will have to be present at a local hospital or medical facility whether you are studying on-campus or using the web.

 Traditional coursework can be very draining and time-consuming.
-Online alternatives offer you the possibility to create your own learning schedule, research and absorb information at your own pace, as well as earn your certification faster than through conventional methods (certain online programs will train you and make you eligible to work as an LPN in as little as 12 months).
+Online alternatives offer you the possibility of creating your own learning schedule so you can research and absorb information at your own pace, as well as earn your certification faster than through conventional methods.
+(Certain online programs will train you and make you eligible to work as an LPN in as little as 12 months.)
 Luckily, there are countless online options available today.
 But remember that they all require clinical hours or at least some form of lab practice.
 Without further ado, here are some of the qualified and acclaimed schools which offer online LPN programs:

 - University of Arkansas